 All CMC students are eligible to apply for residence in the Student Apartments regardless of class standing.
-Applications (in Google Form format) must be submitted by Friday, March 10 at 5pm.
+Applications (in Google Form format) must be submitted by Monday, March 19 at noon.

 The following links include the online forms to apply for a specific type of apartment:

 Apartment Selection lotteries for four-person apartments and studio apartments are separate.
 Students cannot apply for both a four-person and a studio apartment at the same time.
 Students applying as a group for a double studio or four-person apartment only need to submit one application.
 Each group will be assigned a lottery number to determine which groups will be accepted to live at the Student Apartments (see below).
 Each group will be notified by email if they will be living in the apartments and the order in which they will select their apartment.
 If an applicant has incurred significant prior dorm damage, this may affect the group’s application.

 There are 33 four-person apartments that come with four single rooms, two private bathrooms, a living room, and a kitchen.
 A 34th four-person apartment – 651 A – has two single rooms and one double room; the residents of 651 A are all charged the standard four-person apartment rate.

 There are four double studios and two single studios.
 The double studio is a large double room with an attached kitchen and private bathroom.
 The single studio is a single room with an attached kitchen and private bathroom.
 (Note: One of the double studios and one of the single studios are RA-designated meaning that the residents of such studios must move out prior to Spring Break 2019.)

 The common furniture provided includes a couch, a loveseat, a coffee table, a kitchen table, and kitchen chairs.
 The appliances provided include a refrigerator, a stove, an oven, and a dishwasher.
 The apartments do not receive custodial services.
 Laundry is available and residents may setup cable television service.
 Parking at the student apartments is available for apartment residents only.